fbuchmeier/arma3-helm-chart/docs/configuration.md

 ## Using Headless Clients

 Headless clients (as of now `hc`) can be added by setting `headlessclient.replicas` to a non-zero value.

+When using the built in HCs, set `config.headlessClients[0]` to `127.0.0.1`.
+HCs created by this chart will connect through a tunnel (envoy proxy) running next to the server deployment.
+The reason for this is that ARMA 3 does not allow whitelisting CIDR ranges for headless clients.

+NOTE: Make sure that the tunnel service is not accessible from the internet (default: `ClusterIP`) as this would allow anyone with the server password to connect their own HC.

 There are different storage approaches you can take for the headless clients, each with it's on pros and cons:

 ### Server and Headless Clients sharing the same ReadWriteMany Filesystem